 Using stick shift in racing conditions requires a lot of skill and focus, and this means that you, as a driver, have to develop the skills required to make a car go as fast as possible with a manual transmission.
-This is the old school style of racing, and all drivers will tell you that it is arguably the most difficult aspect of racing.

 A major factor in why automatic transmissions are faster than manual transmissions is human error.
-Now you might think that a professional racing driver will have his clutch work and gear shift timings down to perfection, but in reality, people make mistakes.
+Now you might think that a professional racing driver will have their clutch work and gear shift timings down to perfection, but in reality, people make mistakes.

-The 3 Types of Automatic Transmissions
+The 3 Types Of Automatic Transmissions

 1. The Road Gearbox